jackwatters45/wheres-waldo-app/README.md

 # Where's Waldo App

-- displaying leaderboard
 - logging in from home screen
 - add score when logged in
-- reset timer and overlay
+- reset timer and overlay + delete bad scores
+- add data
 - deploy